uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 * Click on the settings icon and set the "Type" to "DEM (Raster layer)", and set the "Elevation" to your clipped DEM.
 * Exaggerate the relief with the "Vertical scale" setting (try 3).

-To see the 3D effect, you will have to use your <kbd>Ctrl</kbd> on your keyboard to change the angle of view.
+To see the 3D effect, you will have to use your <kbd>Ctrl</kbd> or <kbd>Shift</kbd> keys on your keyboard while panning with the mouse to change the angle of view.

 > A useful plugin for 3D maps is qgis2threeJS, which might be handy to add a 3D map to a website.